DataDog/integrations-core/openmetrics/README.md

 ### Missing untyped metrics

-By default, the integration will skip metrics that come without a type on a Prometheus exposition.
+By default, the integration skips metrics that come without a type on a Prometheus exposition.
 If you want to collect untyped metrics, you must explicitly specify their type in the `metrics` mapping, for example:

 ```yaml
   metrics: